intel/ai-reference-models/benchmarks/object_detection/tensorflow/yolov5/inference/README.md

 cd models

 # Set the required environment vars:
-export PRECISION=<specify the precision to run: fp32 or bfloat16>
+export PRECISION=<specify the precision to run: fp32>
 export DATASET_DIR=<path to the dataset>
 export OUTPUT_DIR=<directory where log files will be written>
 export PRETRAINED_MODEL=<path to the downloaded pre-trained model>